jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 The `tried` flag files tell u-boot that it has tried this partition once before.
 This file is managed by u-boot (`uEnv.txt`) and ensures u-boot won't keep retrying a partition that doesn't boot.

-The `ok` flag files tell u-boot that the partition is OK to use.
+The `ok` flag files tell u-boot that the partition is good to use.
 This file is managed by Linux once the system has booted successfully.

 Here's some pseudo code for the u-boot use of the **flags** partition

-    if test -e two then
-        if test -e two_ok then
-            boot two
-        elif test -e two_tried then
-            boot three
-        else
-            write two_tried
-            boot two
-        fi
-    else test -e three then
+    if test -e three then
         if test -e three_ok then
             boot three
         elif test -e three_tried then